Companies that use Bloomreach

 Analyzed and validated by Henley Wing Chiu

-Bloomreach We detected 371 customers using Bloomreach, 74 companies that churned or ended their trial, and 15 customers with estimated renewals in the next 3 months.
-The most common industry is Retail (38%) and the most common company size is 51-200 employees (26%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Bloomreach We detected 392 companies using Bloomreach, 108 companies that churned, and 19 customers with upcoming renewal in the next 3 months.
+The most common industry is Retail (40%) and the most common company size is 51-200 employees (25%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login